hermantoXYZ/django-blog/README.md

-# Django-eccomerce for Learning HTML/CSS
+# Django-Blog for Learning HTML/CSS

 # Read more..